dasch-swiss/dsp-api/docs/05-internals/development/intellij-config.md

   ![screenshot 'Bazel Scala'](figures/bazel-UncommentScala.png)

-  At this point a `.ijwb` file is created for Knora Project and added to the welcome screen of InteiJ.
+  At this point a `.ijwb` file is created for Knora project and added to the welcome screen of InteiJ.
 You can open the project by clicking on it.

-  - Once the project is built and opened in InteliJ, make sure that project in synced with Bazel build files, by clicking on Bazel logo `Sync Project with Build Files`.
-This needs to be repeated every time there is a change in `Build.bazel` files.
+  - Once the project is built and opened in InteliJ, make sure that project in synced with Bazel build files by clicking on Bazel logo `Sync Project with Build Files`.
+This needs to be repeated every time there is a change in a `BUILD.bazel` file.

    ![screenshot 'Bazel sync'](figures/bazel-sync.png)

-  - make sure that the tab size is set correctly to **4 spaces** (so you can use automatic code reformatting): `Preferences -> Code Style -> Scala`:
+  - Make sure that the tab size is set correctly to **4 spaces** (so you can use automatic code reformatting): `Preferences -> Code Style -> Scala`: